ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

    Whatever issue you do want to work on, do give other developers a chance to comment on suggestions before putting a lot of effort in!

-1. Use the Github issue page interface to create a branch for the issue.
-The branch name will start with the issue number, which makes branches much easier to track.
+1. On Github issue pages, there is a development link to "create a branch" for the issue.
+The branch name will then start with the issue number, which makes branches much easier to track, and is explicitly linked to the issue.
+Feel free to shorten the branch name - it uses the issue title by default.

 1. Check that branch out locally and make commits to it, pushing them to GitHub regularly.
 Do try and make frequent small commits with clear, specific commit